Most-Viewed Articles of 2021

 (The Artist Sketching at Mount Desert, Maine, 1864-1865 by Sanford Robinson Gifford)

 As always, we have had great fun serving our readers and seeing where their tastes lie.
 One of the more surprising facts about this Top Ten list is that most of the articles on it are from the last few 2021 issues.
-One would think, that the earlier articles (since they've been on the website longer) would have had more time to accumulate views.
+One would think that the earlier articles (since they've been on the website longer) would have had more time to accumulate views.
 The internet works in mysterious ways!
 So thank you for supporting Virginia Living; we can't wait for you to see our next batch of articles and issues—and to see what tickles your palate.

 Mounted Mascot